TLS / HTTPS

 How to fix it

-Run Barrion's free tls / https check to see if this finding applies to your app and get a full report.
+Run Barrion's free tls / https check to see if this applies to your app, with a full report and remediation steps.